Skip to content

 Approval steps

 Some steps shouldn't fire without a human glance first.
 Posting to a public channel.
 Sending an email to a customer.
 Spending money.
-An approval node pauses the workflow, asks for a yes-or-no, and continues based on the answer.
+An approval step pauses the workflow, asks for a yes-or-no, and continues based on the answer.

 The shape